Justinlkirk/express-ez-405/README.md

 });
 ```

 and then forget about it!
-You should now be able to add and remove routes and the resulting errors should represent what is currently available, not what was available the last time you touched this.
+You will now be able to add, remove, and update routes and the resulting errors will represent what is currently available, not what was available the last time you touched this.

 ## Outputs